shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

    changes to the benchmark.
 The best contributions from this phase will get a short talk (time depends on the number of contributions) at the workshop.

+7. All accepted submissions will be added to the shifthappens benchmark suite.
+   This will ensure that after the workshop all benchmarks are accessible to the community.

 We should note that we will make submission of code for review as easy and convenient as possible for the authors: For example, the reference